SEATTLE

 Early oesophageal cancer typically has non-specific symptoms that are commonly ascribed to benign conditions.
 Current guidelines recommend referral for endoscopy, only in the setting of ‘red flag’ symptoms that are frequently associated with inoperable disease.
 Consequently, 7 out of 10 new cases of oesophageal cancer are diagnosed at an advanced stage, meaning less than a third of patients are eligible for potentially curative therapy, and less than 1 in 5 patients survive beyond 5 years.

 Previous studies have established the presence of an altered profile of volatile organic compounds (VOCs) in oesophageal cancer.
 These studies have all assessed exhaled breath VOCs at a single point in time, using a cross-sectional study design.
 Longitudinal variation in exhaled breath VOCs and urinary VOCs, as well as the contribution of the upper gastrointestinal microbiome and the effect of therapeutic intervention in oesophageal cancer patients remain unknown.
 Understanding this variation is critically important for interpreting intra-subject variability, and the likely mechanisms of VOC production and release.
-Furthermore, the expected decline in target VOCs following chemoradiotherapy and/or tumor resection would both verify the link between the tumour and altered VOC production, as well as offering an opportunity to utilise VOCs in a longitudinal setting to assess treatment response and disease recurrence.
+Furthermore, the expected decline in target VOCs following chemoradiotherapy and/or tumour resection would both verify the link between the tumour and altered VOC production, as well as offering an opportunity to utilise VOCs in a longitudinal setting to assess treatment response and disease recurrence.

 Aims: